Fabrolly/TrenoBot/docs/docs/api_real_time.md

-# API Documentation - Retrive Real Time Information - Trenobot
+# Trenitalia Real Time Data

 ## Before starting
 I will be brief: there are no public APIs for any Italian railway company.
 This, in my opinion, is a very bad thing: a public service should expose the API to develop third-party app.

 ## Where the TrenoBot data comes from

 When I started to develop this project the first question was where to catch the information about italian trains.
 I try with the official site of trenitalia, but it doesn't contain real time information (only allows train searches).
 I found a site of trenitalia (www.viaggiatreno.it) that allows to view real-time information about all trains in the Italian territory, including those of other companies like Trenord.

 It's exactly what I was looking for!